 This new release can best be described as a study of geometry and colours.
 The former we have discussed above.
 Let’s dive into the latter.

 The best feature about this release is the dial.
 It’s got a great chameleon-like feel to it.

-Out of the all the five versions released in 2019 to mark the 50th anniversary of the Monaco, this 1969-1979 version happens to be our favourite.
-All the five designs have slight variations to the dial faces, but they all follow the design architecture of the original Calibre 11 Monaco.
+Out of all the five versions released in 2019 to mark the 50th anniversary of the Monaco, this 1969-1979 version happens to be my favourite.
+All five designs have slight variations to the dial faces, but they all follow the design architecture of the original Calibre 11 Monaco.
 And even though the 1969-1979 edition follows those codes as well, it stands out.

 The reason, plain and simple: the green Côtes de Genève finished dial.